 Planning Your Visit to Bath Abbey

-Bath Abbey is just off York St in central Bath.
+Bath Abbey is just off York St in Bath city centre.
 It is free to enter, but donations are welcomed.
 Between March and October Bath Abbey is open from 10am – 5.30pm.
 Tower tours are available (Adult £8, Child £4) which last an hour and include climbing 212 steps.
 Once at the top you will enjoy stunning views across the city.
 For the latest tourist information about Bath Abbey visit the website.

-The Roman Baths are probably on of the best things to do in Bath with kids, and it’s a great place to take children to learn more about the history of Bath.
-There’s an audio guide specifically for children, which to be honest we both enjoyed, and lots of artefacts from when the baths were used by the Romans.
+The Roman Baths are probably one of the best things to do in Bath with kids, and it’s a great place to take children to learn more about the history of Bath.
+There’s an audio guide specifically for children, which to be honest we both enjoyed, and lots of artefacts from when the roman bath spa were used by the Romans.